Messaging in Google My Business = #Fail

 Because this is happening on a mobile, nearly instant response is critical for this channel to work well.

 This feature could work well for some businesses.
 Two types of businesses come to mind – ones that can have someone dedicated to the GMB app (perhaps a social media person who’s also managing the twitter feed / FB chat / live chat) or businesses who do not need to provide fast responses to their customers.
-Even if you don’t need to give a prompt response, you’re still taking a risk because you cannot be sure your custom message is seen.
+Even if you don’t need to give a prompt response, you’re still taking a risk because you cannot be sure your customer’s message or reply are seen.

 If yours is the kind of business that needs a live-chat on your website, I definitely wouldn’t recommend it.